tiantz17/CARA/README.md

 ## 3. Leaderboard

-### 3.1 Leaderboard of VS-All task under the ZS scenario
+### 3.1 Leaderboard of the VS-All task under the ZS scenario

 | Method | EF@1% | SR@1% (%) | EF@5% | SR@5% (%) |
 |---|---|---|---|---|